byfungsi/fungsi-stack/README.md

-# Monorepo Starter by Fungsi
+# Fungsi Stack

-This is an official starter Turborepo.
+This is official monorepo starter created by Fungsi. currently still in alpha.

 ## What's inside?